babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ### Verifying Validator Setup

+To verify your validator setup, you can use the following steps:

-1. First, get your validator's operator address using your Babylon address:
+First, get your validator's operator address using your Babylon address:

 ```shell
 babylond keys show <your-key-name> --address --bech val --home <path> --keyring-backend test
 ```